AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 title: Activate profiles and segments to a destination
 type: Tutorial
 seo-title: Activate profiles and segments to a destination
-description: Activate the data you have in Real-time Customer Data Platform by mapping segments to destinations.
+description: Activate the data you have in Adobe Experience Platform by mapping segments to destinations.
 To accomplish this, follow the steps below.
-seo-description: Activate the data you have in Real-time Customer Data Platform by mapping segments to destinations.
+seo-description: Activate the data you have in Adobe Experience Platform by mapping segments to destinations.
 To accomplish this, follow the steps below.
 ---

 # Activate profiles and segments to a destination

-Activate the data you have in Real-time Customer Data Platform by mapping segments to destinations.
+Activate the data you have in Adobe Experience Platform by mapping segments to destinations.
 To accomplish this, follow the steps below.

 ## Prerequisites {#prerequisites}